Welcome to Part 3 in our series on multi-family conversions.

 Hotel to Apartment Conversions

 In 2020 and 2021, the peak years of the pandemic, 216 hotels were converted into 3,908 apartments, the most conversions by property type during that period33.
-Projections are that in 2022, 8,032 apartments will be created from hotels, again the third most behind offices and factories34.

 Hotels Were Hit Especially Hard By The Pandemic

 The pandemic hit hotels particularly hard in 2020, plunging the occupancy rate to 36.7% in December, down from 66.1% the previous year.
 In April 2020, 8 in 10 hotel rooms were vacant, an astonishing statistic.
-Hotel Revenue Per Average Room (RevPAR), also took a huge hit in 2020, falling 60% from 2019, from $86.8 to $3435.
+Hotel Revenue Per Available Room (RevPAR), also took a huge hit in 2020, falling 60% from 2019, from $86.8 to $3435.

-Upscale Hotels Were Hurt Worst
+Upscale Hotels Were Hurt Worst By The Pandemic

 Upscale hotels, which cater to business and group travelers, were hit hardest by the pandemic, with combined revenues from the Marriott, Hilton, Hyatt and IHG chains dropping 50-60% from 2019 to 2020.
 By contrast, revenue for midscale hotel operator Choice Hotels International dropped only 30% during that period.
 Average RevPAR for the hotel industry is not expected to recover to pre-pandemic levels until 202436.

-Losing Market Share to Short-Term Rentals
+Hotels Are Losing Market Share to Short-Term Rentals

-While much of hotels’ current struggles can be blamed on the pandemic, Covid-19 hastened trends that already existed.
+While much of hotels’ on-going struggles can be blamed on the pandemic, Covid-19 hastened trends that already existed.
 Prior to the onset of the pandemic, hotels had steadily been losing market share to short-term rental companies, like Airbnb and Vrbo, as consumer preferences shifted from traditional hotel lodging to more authentic and localized travel experiences.

 In 2020, while hotel vacancies skyrocketed and revenue cratered, Airbnb totaled $23.8 billion in gross worldwide bookings, exceeding the combined gross revenues of the Marriott, Hyatt, IHG and Choice Hotels chains37.
+By the end of 2021, the US vacation rental industry was valued at $15.1 billion and had the potential to generate $17.66 billion in revenue in 2022.

-Distressed sales of hotels totaled $694 million in 2020, a high figure but still only 1/10th of the $6.7 billion in distressed sales during the Great Recession a decade ago38.
+Distressed sales of hotels totaled $694 million in 2020, a high figure but still only 1/10th of the $6.7 billion in distressed sales during the Great Recession over a decade ago38.

-Extended Stay Hotels Best For Multi-Family Conversion
+Extended Stay Hotels Are Best For Multifamily Conversion

 Although many types of hotels have been converted into apartments, extended stay hotels tend to work best because the units already have multiple rooms and ample windows and are usually equipped with kitchenettes.
-Also, the mechanical systems in extended stay hotels, like electrical, plumbing and elevators, generally don’t require major updates or changes, since they’re similar to the mechanical systems in multi-family buildings.
+Also, the mechanical systems in extended stay hotels, like electrical, plumbing and elevators, generally don’t require major updates or changes, since they’re similar to the mechanical systems in multifamily buildings.
 In addition, limited-service hotels generally are less expensive to acquire than full-service hotels39.

-Sizing Up A Hotel
+Sizing Up A Hotel For Conversion to Apartments

 When assessing whether a hotel is a good candidate for conversion, other factors to consider include: